jp-wright/nfl_betting_market_analysis/README.md

 <BR>

 ## Results
 Below are the results for each of the five Vegas-related targets investigated in this project.
-Recall the o
+If you take a quick look at the table

 __90.4%__ of all spreads are <= +/- 10.